KariSims/Odoo-projects/README.md

-# My all projects Odoo
+# One of my projetcs Odoo

 ## Odoo presentation